 STEP 1: Click 'File'> import image> select the map image> click 'Open'

-STEP 4: Click Arcs from the drawing tool> Draw and plot the contour lines> delete any faces that formed when lines were drawn
+STEP 4: To draw curves, click the 'Arcs' from the drawing tool> Trace the contour lines from the map> delete any faces that formed when lines were drawn

 STEP 6: Ctrl+A (Select all).
 Using the Sandbox Tool, click the icon ‘From Contours’ or go to Draw>Sandbox>From Contours.
 This process will automatically generate 3D object(s).